 Collections will be displayed in the sidebar.
 You can reorder these items by dragging the item icons.

-All collections have their own flowchart view.
-So, you can group a few related projects together in a collection and see a flowchart view with things only from these projects.
+All collections have their own timeline views.
+So, you can group a few related projects together in a collection and see a Timeline view with things only from these projects.